nimeshkumar11/Implementation-of-PI-Square-Algorithm-in-Linux-kernel/README.md

    4. Install Flent in client machine

-   5. Install the modified kernel with PIESQUARE algorithm in router machine
+   5. Install the modified kernel with PISQUARE algorithm in router machine

    6. Run Flent for plotting different graphs